philippstucki/js1k-2014/README.md

 # kraSyn

-Features a raymarched sphere field and a polyphone softsynth with polyrhythmic patterns.
+Features a raymarched sphere field and a polyphonic softsynth with polyrhythmic patterns.
 Voices are modulated pulses.

 Credits: